-You will require this approval if you intend to undertake works on properties listed in the Tasmanian Heritage Register.
+You will need this approval if you intend to undertake works on properties listed in the Tasmanian Heritage Register.
 Works include, but are not limited to:

-- development, such as construction, exterior alteration or exterior decoration of a building
+- any development, such as construction, exterior alteration or exterior decoration of a building

 - any physical intervention, excavation or action which may result in a change to the nature or appearance of the fabric of a place